 Helen and Rick's next live collaborative project will be the debut of 'Of Sea and Shore and the Worlds in Between'.
-This is scheduled to be at the Roundhouse, Aberdaron on Sunday August 19th at 7.30pm.
+This will be at the Roundhouse, Felin Uchaf Centre, Rhoshirwaun, Pwlheli LL53 8HS on Sunday August 19th at 7pm.
 The story material is largely drawn from these islands but also with other narratives from far and wide.
+Tickets, reservations and any enquiries can be made on 01758 780280.

 Helen has just completed a project with storyteller Debbie Guneratne in London.
 Called 'Cloth of Dreams', it was an intergenerational community storytelling project weaving together threads of people's stories, hopes and dreams, culminating in 3 inspiring new collaborative story cloths.
 It was based in the Church Street / Edgware Road district of Westminster.